Sunday, February 21, 2021

 and any other kind of dietary restriction I'd ever heard of.

-None of those strategies really worked for me - they didn't take the weight off like the straightforward calorie counting - so I resorted to a modified version of my original diet.
+None of those strategies worked for me - they didn't take the weight off like the straightforward calorie counting - so I resorted to a modified version of my original diet.

 I just starved myself as much as possible.